CleverRaven/Cataclysm-DDA/data/mods/Aftershock/README.md

 ### npcs

-Contains json data for npcs, factions, and design document for any new factions, specific new factions PrepPhyle and Whately Clan.
+Contains json data for npcs and factions; the second is about the new factions PrepPhyle and Whately Clan.
+(A faction design document is in progress.)
 The PrepPhyle are a group of frontier squatters taking advantage of decaying colony infrastructure to set up an independent colony separate from Corporate and Earthgov influences.
 The Whately Clan are a possibly-exiled branch of a corporate executive family.
 They are mad, bad, and dangerous to know.
 Mutant NPCs are also located in this folder.

 ### spells